JBZoo/CSV-Blueprint/README.md

 So... as strictly as possible in today's PHP world.
 I think it works as expected.

-## Interesting fact

-I've set a personal record.
-The [first version](https://github.com/JBZoo/Csv-Blueprint/releases/tag/0.1) was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
-I'm looking at the first commit and the very first git tag.
-I'd say over the weekend, in my spare time on my personal laptop.
-Well...
-AI was only used for this Readme file because I'm not very good at English. 🤔

-I seem to be typing fast and I had really great inspiration.
-I hope my wife doesn't divorce me. 😅

 ## Coming soon

 It's random ideas and plans.
 No promises and deadlines.
 Feel free to [help me!](#contributing).